apache/cordova-plugin-battery-status/docs/events.batterystatus.md

 ----------------------

 The `level` property is unavailable as Windows Phone 7 does not provide native APIs for determining battery level.
+The level value returned on Windows Phone 7 devices will always be -1.
 The `isPlugged` parameter _is_ supported.

 Quick Example
 -------------